The Artist Interview: James Rawson

 11. What are the Goals, Dreams, Aspirations?

 Exhibit as much as possible.
 Get my work in front of as many people as possible, and to continue making art into old age and live a comfortable life.

 12. The Last book you read and a piece of artwork you most admire?

 I don’t often read books, I simply don’t have time for it.
 However, I do consume a vast amount of literature through the medium of audiobooks, which I listen to during the many hours of painting I put in.
 I think the last audiobook I listened to was “Snow Crash” by Neal Stephenson.
 I listen to a lot of sci-fi novels, especially those on dystopian worlds, that has no doubt influenced my work.
 Again, I don’t have a favourite, there are too many great works to call on that one.

 A link to the work on the James Rawson website

-James Rawson new works will be featured in an upcoming interview TBC.
+James Rawson new works will be featuring in an upcoming interview TBC.